PyChina/weekly/content/Issue/issue-370.md

 - [PEP 594: 从标准库中删除死电池](https://pycoders.com/link/1698/web)
     + PYTHON.ORG

-“This PEP proposed a list of standard library modules to be removed from the standard library.
-The modules are mostly historic data formats (e.g. Commodore and SUN file formats), APIs and operating systems that have been superseded a long time ago (e.g. Mac OS 9), or modules that have security implications and better alternatives (e.g. password and login).”
+"This PEP proposed a list of standard library modules to be removed from the standard library.
+The modules are mostly historic data formats (e.g. Commodore and SUN file formats), APIs and operating systems that have been superseded a long time ago (e.g. Mac OS 9), or modules that have security implications and better alternatives (e.g. password and login)."

 (`是也乎:`